PrateekDutta2001/Sports-Celebrity-Classification/README.md

 ![image](https://user-images.githubusercontent.com/62097113/151119380-de6504a9-a630-41ca-8a86-38f669ac4d52.png)

 Data is in image type of .jpg format.
 Five classes were there containg image of five different sports celebrity.
 'Kane Williamson', 'Kobe Bryant', 'MS Dhoni', 'Maria Sharapova', 'Ronaldo'.
+In conclusion, the main contribution and purpose of the proposed method is to provide a robust and automatic approach, which then significantly improves the classification performance.